sarahforzley/universal-docs/api/endpoints.md

 dm.Restart(dashboard);
 ```

-Some other useful services may include:
+Some other useful services include:

 * IDatabase
 * IApiService